shreyaasridhar/Web-Technologies/README.md

 # Web-Technologies
-All of my CS571 submissions for Fall 2019 at USC
+All the HW's of CS 571 at USC